Auntie B

-Harriet Naa Akleh Okanteh known as Auntie B or Auntie Bee is Ghanaian actress who is known for her roles in Efiewura and Key Soap Concert Party.
+Harriet Naa Akleh Okanteh known as Auntie B or Auntie Bee is a Ghanaian actress who is known for her roles in Efiewura and Key Soap Concert Party.

 Education

 In 2017 she graduated from the University of Ghana with a Bachelor's degree in Fine Arts.

 Career

 She is known for her feature in the local TV series Efiewura.

 Personal life

 She dated the late Bob Santo for six years.